Wisconsin Workers’ Compensation: Understanding Work Restrictions

 Discuss Your Case with Our Milwaukee Workers’ Comp Lawyer Right Away

 At Gillick, Wicht, Gillick & Graf, our Wisconsin workers’ comp lawyers have been fighting to protect the rights of injured workers since 1948.
 If you have questions about work restrictions, we can help.
 To request a free, no strings attached review of your case, please contact us today at (415) 257-2667.
-From our law office in Milwaukee, we represent injured workers throughout Southern Wisconsin, including in Racine, Kenosha, Waukesha, West Allis, and Shorewood.
+From our law office in Milwaukee, we represent injured workers throughout Southern Wisconsin, including Racine, Kenosha, Waukesha, West Allis, and Shorewood.